 It is important to treat psoriatic arthritis at its earliest stages to prevent complications.
 Joint destruction due to psoriatic arthritis is permanent.

 A low fat diet is important for people who have high cholesterol.
 A diet low in sugary food benefits people who have diabetes or prediabetes.
-Doctors may recommend weight loss for people who have overweight or obesity.
+Doctors may recommend weight loss for people with overweight or obesity.

 A flood of new topical and systemic medications can treat psoriasis.
-However, it is important to visit a dermatologist for proper diagnosis and treatment.
+However, visiting a dermatologist for proper diagnosis and treatment is important.

 The future may bring genetic testing options to understand the specific causes of psoriasis and determine effective personalized treatments.

-People with psoriasis should speak to a doctor about their personal preferences and beliefs.
+People with psoriasis should speak with a doctor about their personal preferences.
 It is important to navigate psoriasis treatments together.

 Patients are consumers of healthcare.
 It is important for people to seek out different opinions for care options and be their own advocates.